Government Fleet Logo

-The new regulations set minimum federal requirements for training, which entry-level drivers must complete before taking certain Commercial Driver’s License tests. - Photo: Pexels
+The new regulations set minimum federal requirements for training, which entry-level drivers must complete before they are permitted to take certain Commercial Driver’s License skills or knowledge tests.

 The new regulations set minimum federal requirements for training, which entry-level drivers must complete before taking certain Commercial Driver’s License tests.